- The OUAC’s Statement of Commitment to Accessibility

 Accessibility at Ontario Universities

-Ontario universities are committed to creating equal access to higher education for all academically qualified students with disabilities.
+Ontario universities are committed to creating equal access to higher education for all academically qualified students.
 View each university’s accessibility resources.

 External links will be opened in a new browser window to allow you to switch between the OUAC’s website and/or applications and the newly opened page.